62 years ago, Hal Greer was in his prime in forming a tandem with Wilt Chamberlain as one of the most impactful duos in NBA history.

 Greer’s No. 15 jersey became the first to be retired by the Sixers in 1976 and was inducted into the Basketball Hall of Fame in 1982.
 Recently, he became the first player to be honored with a sculpture outside of the team’s Legends Walk at the Philly training complex last year.

-In addition to his historic contributions on the court, Greer will forever be remembered as a true gentleman who used the tremendous platform of basketball to uplift and inspires others, the team added.
-We extend our deepest condolences and send our love to the Greer family during this difficult time.
+In addition to his historic contributions on the court, Greer will forever be remembered as a true gentleman who used the tremendous platform to uplift and inspires others.
+He is and should be remembered fondly.